saltstack/salt/doc/ref/topology.rst

 ================

 Salt is based on a powerful, asynchronous, network topology using ZeroMQ.
-Many ZeroMQ systems are in place to emable communication.
-The central idea is have the fastest communication possible.
+Many ZeroMQ systems are in place to enable communication.
+The central idea is to have the fastest communication possible.

 Servers
 =======